yangwenmai/github-trending-backup/README.md

 We scrape the github trending page of these languages:

-go, python, javascript, swift, objective-c, ruby,

-and push a markdown everyday.
+go, python, javascript, swift, objective-c, ruby, and push a markdown result everyday.

-Last Updated: 2017-01-06 21:27:03
+Last Updated: 2017-01-06 21:30:34